 9. Consider The Seven Year Rule

-The “Seven Year Rule in Marriage” says that any violation, no matter how severe, has to be forgiven, or at least not talked about anymore after seven years.
-If you and your spouse embrace the Seven Year Rule, you can set your calendar to that day, starting when you stopped lying.
+The “Seven Year Rule in Marriage” states that any violation, no matter how severe, must be forgiven or at least not talked about anymore after seven years.
+If you and your spouse embrace the Seven-Year Rule, you can set your calendar to that day, starting when you stop lying.

 Any lie resets the calendar for another seven years.